Transfer Learning (Il)liquidity: Architecture of the Deep-LSE

 \section{Architecture of the Deep-LSE}

-We present the architecture of the Deep-LSE with two layers.
-Let \(x\in\mathbb{R}^d\) denote the input and \(K_1, K_2\in\mathbb{N}\) be the number of {affine pieces} (neurons) in the first and second LSE layers, and let \(T_1,T_2>0\) define their temperatures.
+We present, as an example, the architecture of the Deep-LSE estimator with two layers.
+Let \(x\in\mathbb{R}^d\) denote the input and define with \(K_1, K_2\in\mathbb{N}\) the number of affine functions, that play the role of the number of neurons, in the first and second LSE layer, respectively.
+Define the temperature parameters as the scalar value \(T_1,T_2>0\).